microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_1/5_Project/README.md

 1. Design: Generate a blueprint for the work to be done.
 2. Develop: Write necessary code to implement the design.
 3. Deploy: Push code to a server to be viewed by anyone.
-4. Iterate: Repeat as necessary.
+4. Iterate: Repeat, as necessary.

 ### Design